Skip to content Skip to main navigation Report an accessibility issue

 • The legislation recognizes the need to maintain compliance with academic accreditation standards.

-• The legislation recognizes that the university’s diversity, equity, and inclusion work can continue.
+• The legislation recognizes that the university’s access and engagement work can continue.

 Legislators have stated numerous times on the record that the intent of the legislation is not to impact the teaching, debate, or discussion of any topic.